On the Tambara Affine Line: Introduction

-The advantage of this construction is that $\ghost(T)$ is often simpler to describe than $T$, and its spectrum can be described entirely in terms or ordinary commutative algebra (point (d) above).
-Using the ghost, we can bound the Krull dimension of a $C_p$-Tambara functor $T$ in terms of the Krull dimensions of ordinary commutative rings.
+The main advantage of this construction is that $\ghost(T)$ is often simpler to describe than $T$, and its spectrum can be described entirely in terms of ordinary commutative algebra (point (d) above).
+Therefore, combining the going-up theorem with the ghost construction provides a method of computing Nakaoka spectra in essentially every example of interest when $G = C_p$.
+It is via this approach that we complete the computations of $\Spec(\uA[C_p/C_p])$ and $\Spec(\uA[C_p/e])$ in \Cref{letterthm:affine line}, at least at the level of posets.
+Determining the topologies of these Nakaoka spectra takes additional work, and makes use of a version of the Hilbert Basis Theorem which we prove in \cref{cor:weak hilbert basis} below.

+Finally, we note that the ghost construction allows us to bound the Krull dimensions of $C_p$-Tambara functors in terms of the Krull dimensions of ordinary commutative rings.

 \begin{letterthm}[{\Cref{theorem: krull dimension bounds for integral norm map}}] Let $T$ be a $C_p$-Tambara functor such that $\nm\colon T(C_p/e) \to \Phi^{C_p}(T)$ is an integral map.
 Then